anmsajedulalam/CSE707-Submissions/submission3/README.txt

 Book Information:

-Name, Author, Edition, year and publisher of the Book:
+Name, Author, Edition, Year and Publisher of the Book:
 Designing Distributed Systems Patterns and Paradigms for Scalable, Reliable Service Brendan Burns
 1st edition